seththeriault/ita-matrix-powertools/README.md

 ita-matrix-powertools.de.24h.console.js -- Console-execute supported version of the script userscript in german with 24h

 script_minified.txt -- OUTDATED!!!
 Compact , pastable/single line version of the script for pasting in the debug console

+***** Latest Changes: *****

+2015-01-03 Edited by Steppo

+Fixed double execution bug caused by iframe of google,

+removed searchpage & calendar,

+removed unused functions,

+serveral other cleanups

+*** Note ***

+Started to rewrite the extraction-function but stopped.

+I think google will change some things in the near future.

+I am going to do only minimal maintenance to keep the script working.

+Let's see how google is going to develop our beloved matrix.